lbliii/milodocs/content/guides/themes/output-formats/json.md

 #### section.json

 This template will be used to render the JSON object for the `section` page kind.
+A section is a page that contains an array of page kinds (that can also include other sections!).
+Knowing this, we need to create a recursive template that will render the JSON object for the section and all of its descendants.

 1. Navigate to your theme's `layouts/_default` directory.
 2. Create a new file called `section.json`.